Management of Care: Delegation & Ethics Scenarios

 A 45-year-old patient with terminal cancer refuses further chemotherapy, stating she wants to focus on quality time with family.
 The healthcare provider expresses frustration and asks the nurse to convince the patient to continue treatment.
 What is the nurse's best response?

-- Tell the patient about the benefits of continuing chemotherapy
+- 1Tell the patient about the benefits of continuing chemotherapy

-- Support the patient's decision and advocate for her autonomy
+- 2Support the patient's decision and advocate for her autonomy

-- Ask the patient's family to convince her to continue treatment
+- 3Ask the patient's family to convince her to continue treatment

-- Document the patient's refusal and notify the ethics committee
+- 4Document the patient's refusal and notify the ethics committee

-View Answer & Rationale
+View answer & rationale

-Answer: 2 - The principle of autonomy requires the nurse to respect the patient's informed decision.
+Rationale: The principle of autonomy requires the nurse to respect the patient's informed decision.
 The nurse should advocate for the patient's right to choose and support her decision without coercion.
 While documentation is important, the priority is patient advocacy.

 Scenario 3: Patient Safety

-- Allow the UAP to administer the medications since they have experience
+- 1Allow the UAP to administer the medications since they have experience

-- Stop the UAP immediately and explain that this is outside their scope of practice
+- 2Stop the UAP immediately and explain that this is outside their scope of practice

-- Supervise the UAP while they administer the medications
+- 3Supervise the UAP while they administer the medications

-- Report the UAP to the charge nurse for disciplinary action
+- 4Report the UAP to the charge nurse for disciplinary action

-View Answer & Rationale
+View answer & rationale

-Answer: 2 - UAPs cannot administer medications in any state.
-The nurse must immediately stop the UAP to protect patient safety and explain why this is outside their scope of practice.
+Rationale: Medication administration is outside a UAP's scope of practice, and a UAP's prior job experience does not authorize it.
+The nurse must immediately stop the UAP to protect patient safety and explain why this task cannot be delegated to unlicensed personnel.
 This is a teaching moment, not necessarily a disciplinary situation.

 Prioritization in Management of Care